 Class attendance will be taken daily.
 If you miss class you are responsible for obtaining the day's notes and assignments.
 While you are not graded on class attendance, you are expected to attend every class period or your grade will suffer (indirectly) if you do not attend.
-If you miss three or fewer days (or do not miss at all) this semester, I will drop your four lowest homework and online assignment scores.
+If you miss one day (or do not miss at all) this summer session, I will drop your four lowest online assignment scores and two written homework scores.
 To level the playing field between those who must miss classes because of MSU and those who do not, the only kind of absence which will not be counted in this regard is a university-required absence.
 Thus, anything else (for instance, being sick, going on a job interview, taking care of a sick relative, etc.) will count as one of these absences.

 Note the following provisions on arriving late to class or leaving early: